-Attorneys in the Securities Regulation and Litigation practice area stand ready to lead our clients’ responses to the time-sensitive, delicate issues which arise in regulatory inquiries and investigations.
-Our team includes a former Missouri Securities Commissioner, a former SEC Division of Enforcement attorney, a Missouri Securities Division Investigations Manager, and a chief of the Corruption/Labor Section of the U.S. Attorney’s Office in Pennsylvania.
+Lawyers in the Securities Regulation and Litigation practice area stand ready to lead our clients’ responses to the time-sensitive, delicate issues which arise in regulatory inquiries and investigations.
+Our team includes a former Missouri Securities Commissioner, a former SEC Division of Enforcement lawyer, and a Missouri Securities Division Investigations Manager.
 We have extensive experience with state, federal and SRO regulatory regimes, investigations and litigation.
 Our familiarity with the priorities and concerns of those agencies, as well as our broad range of connections to current and former regulators at all levels, is invaluable to our clients.

 Armstrong Teasdale knows that the best defense against regulatory actions is to avoid issues in the first place – which is why we focus much of our efforts on working with broker-dealers and investment advisers on proactive compliance and consulting.
 Our firm works through its subsidiary ATGS Compliance Solutions, which was recently recognized with a Top Legal Innovation Award, to provide its clients a wide range of efficient services, including:

 - reviewing and enhancing written supervisory procedures and related documents;